zalando/postgres-operator/docs/reference/cluster_manifest.md

   to the master service created for the database cluster.
 Check the [administrator docs](https://github.com/zalando/postgres-operator/blob/master/docs/administrator.md#load-balancers-and-allowed-ip-ranges) for more information regarding default values and overwrite rules.
-  This field overrides `serviceAnnotations` for the master service if not empty.
+  This field overrides `serviceAnnotations` with the same key for the master service if not empty.

 * **replicaServiceAnnotations**
-  A map of key value pairs that gets attached as [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to the replica services created for the database cluster.
+  A map of key value pairs that gets attached as [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to the replica service created for the database cluster.
 Check the [administrator docs](https://github.com/zalando/postgres-operator/blob/master/docs/administrator.md#load-balancers-and-allowed-ip-ranges) for more information regarding default values and overwrite rules.
-  This field overrides `serviceAnnotations` for the replica service if not empty.
+  This field overrides `serviceAnnotations` with the same key for the replica service if not empty.

 * **enableShmVolume**
   Start a database pod without limitations on shm memory.
 By default Docker